Existence of torsion-low maximal identity isotopies for area preserving surface homeomorphisms: Introduction and definitions

+Let $f: (W,z_0)\rightarrow (W',z_0)$ be an orientation preserving local homeomorphism at $z_0$.
 We will generalize the definitions of ``positive type'' and ``negative type'' by Shigenori Matsumoto \cite{Matsumoto}.
-We say that $I$ has a \emph{positive (resp. negative) rotation type} at $z_0$ if there exists a foliation $\mathcal{F}$ locally transverse to $I$ such that $z_0$ is a sink (resp. source) of $\mathcal{F}$.
-We say that $I$ has a \emph{zero rotation type} at $z_0$ if there exists a foliation $\mathcal{F}$ locally transverse to $I$ such that $z_0$ is an isolated singularity of $\mathcal{F}$ and is neither a sink nor a source of $\mathcal{F}$.
-We know that two local isotopies $I$ and $I'$ have the same rotation type if they are locally homotopic.
+We say that $I$ has a \emph{positive} (resp. \emph{negative} or \emph{zero}) \emph{rotation type} at $z_0$ if there exists a foliation $\mathcal{F}$ locally transverse to $I$ such that $z_0$ is a sink (resp. source or saddle) of $\mathcal{F}$ \footnote{The precise definition of a sink, a source and a saddle will be given in Section \ref{S: pre-local dynamics of transverse foliation}.}.
+Two local isotopies $I$ and $I'$ have the same rotation type if they are locally homotopic.
+Moreover, when $f$ is area preserving and $z_0$ is an isolated fixed point, we can prove that a local isotopy of $f$ has exactly one of the previous rotation types (see Section \ref{S: rotation type at an isolated fixed point}).